macloo/python-adv-web-apps/docs/_build/html/_sources/scraping.rst.txt

 Sweigart briefly covers scraping in chapter 12 of `Automate the Boring Stuff with Python <https://automatetheboringstuff.com/>`_ (second edition).

+This chapter here and the two following chapters provide additional context and examples for beginners.

 BeautifulSoup documentation:

 * `A nicely formatted PDF <https://media.readthedocs.org/pdf/beautiful-soup-4/latest/beautiful-soup-4.pdf>`_